anvi-git/anvi-git/README.md

 ## About Me

-I'm an Astrophysics graduate and I'm working as a Back End Developer for a multi-national IT company.
+I'm an Astrophysics graduate and I'm currently enrolled in a Master in Space Science.

-I have experience in Physics, Maths, Python, SQL.

 I love tackling complex problems, learning new skills (and languages!), and working with data and numbers.